lggg123/ethereum_sniper_bot/README.md

 This project uses Anvil, a local blockchain simulator from Foundry.
 To set up and run the local blockchain:

-1. Install Foundry (if not already installed):
+1. Install Foundry (if not already installed, plug into ChatGPT if foundryup command isnt working):
 ```bash
 curl -L https://foundry.paradigm.xyz | bash
 foundryup